 Blue Boat Amsterdam Evening Cruise

-Even though we had plenty of time on the water during the day, we were curious to see what the city looked like from the calm canals at night.
+Even though we had plenty of time on the water during the day, we were curious to see what the “Venice of the North” looked like from the calm canals at night.
 And we are so glad we made time for this great date-night activity.

 Our tickets with Blue Boat Amsterdam Canal Cruises included a drink with our 90-minute tour, so we got to start our romantic ride off with a mini toast to each other and beautiful Amsterdam.
 Tickets are €19.50 each and – with a beer or glass of wine included – that really isn’t bad at all for a relaxing 90-minute tour.